Senecio gregorii: Taxonomy

+Senecio gregorii is part of the Senecio genus, which is one of the largest groups of flowering plants, containing over 1,250 species.
+This genus evolved during the mid to late Miocene period.
+The first publication of the species was documented by Ferdinand von Mueller.
+S. gregorii was transferred to the genus Othonna in 1986, but restored to Senecio in 2004.

 Ecology

 Native bees (family: Halictidae) are key pollinators of S. gregorii plants, allowing both species to persist in their habitats.
 Some foraging vertebrate and invertebrate animal species rely on S. gregorii as a food source.
 For example, caterpillars of the moth Heliothis punctifera consume S. gregorii flowerheads before completing their development.
 Hence, the distribution and abundance of certain animal species depends upon the ecological patterns of S. gregorii.

 However, S. gregorii contains pyrrolizidine alkaloids, which act as a defence mechanism against herbivores who have not developed a tolerance for the alkaloids.
 S. gregorii is also unpalatable for many animals.